Join a 'Virtually Brilliant' FREE Webinar: power up your online meetings & presentations

-Balance is one of the six qualities of an Inspiring Speaker Ginger founder Sarah Lloyd-Hughes writes about in her book "How to be Brilliant at Public Speaking".
+Balance is one of the six qualities of an Inspiring Speaker that Ginger founder, Sarah Lloyd-Hughes, writes about in her book "How to be Brilliant at Public Speaking".
 But how does balance help you to structure a speech?
+And how do you write a speech structure which keeps the audience hooked from start to finish?

 We can all write something down on paper that might be spoken out as a speech, can't we?
 It just might not be very good...
 But if you're trying to be influential, or even inspiring with your speaking it's getting the speech structure right that's the tricky part.

-One of the biggest speech writing mistakes speakers make is to try to pack in too much information into their structure.
+One of the biggest speech writing mistakes speakers make is trying to pack in too much information into their structure.
 Like a gingerbread house that's designed to be part castle, part luxury hotel, part mountain refuge, we will become confused about what your speech is built for.

 Other speakers stay focused on one tiny area of their speech structure for too long and then rush the rest of the speech, like making a really beautiful door for your gingerbread house, but having nothing to attach it to.